How the VP of Design at Rocket Companies approaches design thinking at scale

 How do you measure the success of your design system?

-Andy: Each organization has a different way of doing things or certain metrics that are important to them, but there are three areas we focus on at Rocket Companies:
+Andy: Each organization has a different way of doing things or certain metrics that are important to them and their design system's adoption and success, but there are three areas we focus on at Rocket Companies:

 1.Time savings — Ensuring our product teams spend time on the right things.
 Our experiential time is cut by 70% because our design system incorporates best practices we've learned from other areas.